 The disadvantages of long-term tenancies for landlords

-Offering long-term tenancies might not work for all landlords and could in some cases cause problems.
-There is of course less flexibility as tenants will be tied in for a longer period of time.
+Offering long-term tenancies might not work for all landlords and could, in some cases, cause problems.
+There is, of course, less flexibility as tenants will be tied in for longer.
 This could cause problems for landlords looking to regain possession of their property, particularly if Section 21 is scrapped.

 The more rigid nature of long-term agreements could make it harder for landlords to shift troublesome tenants if they have not breached their tenancy contract.
-On a wider scale, mandatory long-term tenancies could discourage landlords from operating in the PRS which could in turn exacerbate the rental housing shortage.
+On a wider scale, mandatory long-term tenancies could discourage landlords from operating in the PRS, exacerbating the rental housing shortage.

 Pros and cons of longer tenancies for renters

 Many of the pros and cons of longer agreements for tenants are similar to those for landlords.
-Tenants will have greater security of tenure, but will have less flexibility and opportunities to move around.
-Many renters only require short-term accommodation and so again long-term tenancies are unlikely to be a one size fits all solution for the PRS.
+Tenants will have greater tenure security but less flexibility and opportunities to move around.
+Many renters only require short-term accommodation, and long-term tenancies are unlikely to be a one size fits all solution for the PRS.

-It’s likely that long-term tenancies will be particularly appealing to the growing number of family renters in the PRS due to the additional security and peace of mind they can offer.
+Long-term tenancies will likely appeal to the growing number of family renters in the PRS due to the additional security and peace of mind they can offer.

 How should landlords approach long-term tenancies?

-Alternatively, some tenants will be happy to continue to sign 12-month renewals with an informal, verbal agreement that the tenancy will last for the medium to long-term.
-Another thing to think about when considering offering long-term tenancies are likely upcoming changes to the Section 21 process and how this could affect your ability to regain possession of your property.
+Alternatively, some tenants will be happy to continue to sign 12-month renewals with an informal, verbal agreement that the tenancy will last for the medium to long term.
+Another thing to consider is the likely upcoming changes to the Section 21 process and how this could affect your ability to regain possession of your property.